SteveAtSentosa/fonads/packages/core/README.md

 ### Working with monads that contain a class instantiation

 TBD
-talk about mapMethod, mapMethodAsycn (and chain, and ap)
+talk about mapMethod, mapMethodasync (and chain, and ap)

 ### Currying